dbanetto/uni/assign2/report.md

  * To improve the efficiency of the road transport network by separating SH1 from inner-city travel

-There is also the hidden objective of the total benefits of the project to outweigh the costs.
+There is also the implicit objective of the total benefits of the project to outweigh the costs.
-With these objectives in mind the option for a flyover won since it best met the objectives of NZTA and stakeholders [@basin_options_summary].
+With these objectives in mind the option for a flyover won since it best met the objectives of NZTA and stakeholders [@basin_options_summary] in 2012.

 The Basin flyover plan was developed and put to the Environment Protection Agency (EPA) for resource consent.
-Their verdict was that the plan did not meet the requirements to allow the project to be implemented [@epa_report].
+Their verdict was that the plan was not satisfactory to allow the project to go forward [@epa_report] in 2014.
+The EPA say that the plan for the Flyover did not handle the impacts of the project on heritage and the amenity of the Basin Reserve area.

+The EPA report provided a balanced view by included an alternate view in the final report [@epa_report].
+The alternate view by David McMahon who has the role of challenging the EPA findings.
+David reported that the EPA overstated the importance of the heritage and amenity impacts.
+He argued that this over importance tipped the scales so that the project failed.
+He concluded that the Basin Flyover project should be given the green light because the benefits out weighed the costs.

 After the EPA declined the Basin Flyover plan the decision was taken to the High court.
 The appeal was unsuccessful and thus the Basin Flyover project